Byron Writers FestivalByron Writers Festival

 How does my e-ticket work?

-Tickets are emailed to you via our ticketing site, TryBooking.
-If you have purchased your ticket online or via the telephone, you should receive your tickets via email (note: mailed FROM TryBooking) as a PDF attachment.
+Tickets are emailed to you via our ticketing site, Humanitix.
+If you have purchased your ticket online or via the telephone, you should receive your tickets via email (note: mailed FROM Humanitix) as a PDF attachment.
 Be sure to check your junk mail for this email if you can’t find it.
-PLEASE PRINT YOUR PDF TICKET before you come to the Festival to facilitate ease of scanning at the entrance gates.
-Before you approach the Festival gates:
+PLEASE PRINT YOUR PDF TICKET or download to your smart phone before you come to the Festival to facilitate ease of scanning at the entrance gates.
+Before you approach the festival gates:

 • Have your printed ticket with you, with your barcode visible for scanning, OR